shawnmckinney/fortressdemo1/README.txt

 *** Note: This guide also in root of Fortress Quickstart download package.

-Perform Steps I, II, III and IX (only)
+Perform Steps I, II, III and V (only)
 I. Instructions to extract and configure Fortress Builder Package to Target System II.
 Instructions to run the Fortress Ant Build
 III.
-Instructions to run the Builder to Install Symas OpenLDAP, configure and load with seed data IX.
-Instructions to install Commander Web UI Demo
+Instructions to run the Builder to Install Symas OpenLDAP, configure and load with seed data
+V. Instructions to install Commander Web UI Demo

 ***
-Note: After completing Step IX above Fortress' Web administration UI will be deployed to Tomcat.
+Note: After completing Step V above Fortress' Web administration UI (Commander) will be deployed to Tomcat.
 To use Admin UI:  http://localhost:8080/commander at the login prompt enter: test/test
 ***